karagenit/cs408-project1/proj1/proj1_sub.md

 The results of C and Java are (in a mathematical sense) more "correct" in that they return the actual remainder of the number after division. `-5 / 2 = -2`, `-2 * 2 = -4`, `-5 - -4 = -1`.
 However, languages like Perl and Python decided that for most use cases having a positive number returned is generally more useful and makes the programmer's life easier.

 There are numerous ways to handle this discrepancy.
+Properly unit testing for the results of functions that use modulo operations can help ensure a developer doesn't mistakenly expect the modulo operation to work differently than it does in the language they are using.

-First, scripting languages that do modulo "incorrectly" often have a way of performing the calculation in a "proper" way (for example, by using the `Decimal` class in python).
+Additionally, scripting languages that do modulo "incorrectly" often have a way of performing the calculation in a "proper" way (for example, by using the `Decimal` class in python).
 Use of these classes could be required by a coding standard and enforced by a static linter.

-TODO: second way to handle.

 ## Question 2